 NOTICE: Scammers impersonating U-M executives

-This information was sent via email to the IT Security Community and Frontline Notify (FLN) groups on October 15, 2018.
+10/15/18: The information below was sent via email to the IT Security Community and Frontline Notify (FLN) groups on October 15, 2018.

 We have received reports in recent days of criminals sending email that appears to come from President Mark Schlissel asking U-M staff members if they are available.
 If the staff member responds, the scammer may follow-up, continuing to pose as President Schlissel, asking them to purchase gift cards on his behalf and send him the card redemption numbers.
 This is a variation on an old scam, and we are providing these reminders to members of the U-M community: